sketchbuch/wir-bitten-um-entschuldigung/README.md

 After a while we got told that a Bomb had been unearthed near Rostock Station and that we would have to go back to Warnemünde.

-Whilst travelling back we got told by conductors (in english and german) that about the bomb and that there would be busses waiting for us.
+Whilst travelling back we got told by conductors (in english and german) about the bomb and that there would be busses waiting for us.
 I told my partner not to get her hopes up.

 We arrived back at Warnemünde to find that there was no trains any more, there was also no bus like we had been promised - what a shocker!